Near-Earth object: Near-Earth comets

 Comet 109P/Swift–Tuttle, which is also the source of the Perseid meteor shower every year in August, has a roughly 130-year orbit that passes close to the Earth.
 During the comet's September 1992 recovery, when only the two previous returns in 1862 and 1737 had been identified, calculations showed that the comet would pass close to Earth during its next return in 2126, with an impact within the range of uncertainty.
-By 1993, even earlier returns (back to at least 188 AD) have been identified, and the longer observation arc eliminated the impact risk.
+By 1993, even earlier returns (back to at least 188 AD) had been identified, and the longer observation arc eliminated the impact risk.
 The comet will pass Earth in 2126 at a distance of 23 million kilometers.
 In 3044, the comet is expected to pass Earth at less than 1.6 million kilometers.

 Artificial near-Earth objects

-Defunct space probes and final stages of rockets can end up in near-Earth orbits around the Sun, and be re-discovered by NEO surveys when they return to Earth's vicinity.
+Defunct space probes and final stages of rockets can end up in near-Earth orbits around the Sun.
+Examples of such artificial near-Earth objects include a Tesla Roadster used as dummy payload in a 2018 rocket test and the Kepler space telescope.
+Some of these objects have been re-discovered by NEO surveys when they returned to Earth's vicinity and classified as asteroids before their artificial origin was recognised.

+An object classified as asteroid 1991 VG was discovered during its transition from a temporary satellite orbit around Earth to a solar orbit in November 1991, and could only be observed until April 1992.
+Some scientists suspected it to be a returning piece of man-made space debris.
+After new observations in 2017 provided better data on its orbit and surface characteristics, a new study found the artificial origin unlikely.